ietf-wg-cellar/matroska-specification/notes.md

 ```
 Figure: Rotation example.

-# File Extensions

-The file extensions for Matroska files are usually as follows:

-* ".mkv" for files containing video tracks
-* ".mka" for files containing audio tracks with no video tracks
-* ".mk3d" for files containing some stereoscopic video tracks

 # Segment Position

 The `Segment Position` of an `Element` refers to the position of the first octet of the